any-docs/css/content/guides/values_and_units/numeric_data_types/index.md

 #### Resolution units

-Resolution units are represented by the type {{cssxref("resolution")}}.
+Resolution units are represented by the type `resolution`.
 They represent the size of a single dot in a graphical representation, such as a screen, by indicating how many of these dots fit in a CSS inch, centimeter, or pixel.
 It accepts the following values:

 | Unit        | Description          |
 | ----------- | -------------------- |